-Have you ever noticed how most adverbs in Romance languages end it -ment or -mente whereas in Germanic languages you see endings like -ly, lig and lich?
+Have you ever noticed how most adverbs in Romance languages end with -ment or -mente; whereas in Germanic languages you see endings like -ly, -lig and -lich?
 Ever wondered why?

-In fact all the Romance languages regularly form adverbs from adjectives by combining the feminine form of the adjective with the ending -ment (French, Catalan) or -mente (Spanish, Portuguese, Italian, etc.).
+In fact, all the Romance languages regularly form adverbs from adjectives by combining the feminine form of the adjective with the ending: -ment (French, Catalan) or -mente (Spanish, Portuguese, Italian, etc).
+For example:

-In Vulgar Latin these would have been two words rather than one, e.g. “dulce et decora mente”, literally “of a sweet and decorous mind”.
-Mente is the ablative singular case of the feminine noun “mens” and “dulce” and “decora” are adjectives which agree with the noun, ie. are both feminine and singular.
-In modern Spanish, the -mente part still behaves like a separate word when you have more than one adverb, e.g. instead of dulcemente y decoramente it’s “dulce y decoramente”, the form of the phrase betraying its Latin origins.
+In Vulgar Latin (common or colloquial Latin) these would have been two words rather than one, e.g. “dulce et decora mente”, literally “of a sweet and decorous mind”.
+Mente is the ablative singular case of the feminine noun “mens”.
+“Dulce” and “decora” are adjectives which agree with the noun, ie. both are both feminine and singular.
+In modern Spanish, the -mente part still behaves like a separate word when you have more than one adverb.
+E.g. instead of dulcemente y decoramente it’s “dulce y decoramente” — the form of the phrase betraying its Latin origins.

 Germanic languages mostly don’t bother to distinguish adverbial forms from the corresponding adjective.
-German “gut” translates both “good” and “well”, so “gut gemacht” = well done, and other languages such as Dutch and the Scandinavian languages do the same.
+German “gut” translates both “good” and “well”, so “gut gemacht” = well done.
+Other languages such as Dutch, and the Scandinavian languages do the same.
 But they all have some joint adjective/adverb formed with an ending such as -lich, -lig or -li.
 Dutch “ijverig” means both diligent and diligently.
-English uses the related ending -ly almost exclusively for adverbs, though there are a few adjectives too, such as lively and likely. (“Likely” can still be an adverb in American English, but not in British, in expressions such as “he will likely come Monday”.)
+English uses the related ending -ly almost exclusively for adverbs, though there are a few adjectives too, such as lively and likely.
+Interestingly, “likely” can still be an adverb in American English, but not in British, in expressions such as “he will likely come Monday”.)

-It’s always fascinated me that Germanic starts with the body where Romance uses the mind but they both end up in the same place.
+However, it’s always fascinated me that Germanic starts with the body — where Romance uses the mind — but they both end up in the same place.